What Is Wage Garnishment?

 Types Of Wage Garnishments

 - Credit Card Debt – No one really plans to go into credit card debt, but it seems to be a pretty common pitfall for most Americans.
 Fortunately, creditors are typically receptive to working with take-charge debtors to set up payment plans, or even negotiating a reduced settlement amount to close out your debt all at once.
+Note that any reduction in debt settlements may result in you paying more income taxes at the end of the year.

 How Much Of Your Wages Can Be Garnished?

-Garnishments are mainly based on ‘disposable income’.
-Simply put, your disposable personal income (DPI), also referred to as net pay, is the money leftover from your paycheck after you’ve paid federal, state and local taxes, Social Security, and unemployment insurance.
+Garnishments are mainly based on "disposable income’" Simply put, your disposable personal income (DPI), also referred to as net pay, is the money leftover from your paycheck after you’ve paid federal, state and local taxes, Social Security, and unemployment insurance.
 Voluntary deductions, such as health and life insurance, are exempt and not included.

 Types of Debt | Weekly % of disposable income that can be garnished |

-Credit cards, medical debt, personal loans, and consumer debts | 25% of your disposable income – or – the amount by which an employee’s disposable earnings are greater than 30x the federal minimum wage (currently $7.25 an hour). |
+Credit cards, medical debt, personal loans, and consumer debts | 25% of your disposable income |

 Child support wage garnishment | 60% – or- 50% if you are supporting another child or spouse.